markmarkoh/datamaps/README.md

   - `borderOpacity`
   - `fillOpacity`

-The second parameter is the `options` param, where you can overide any of the default options (documented below)
+The second parameter is the `options` param, where you can override any of the default options (documented below)

 #### Live updating of bubbles